How many charge points are there in the UK?

 Sam Burnett

-There are 48,700 slow charging public points in the UK, by far the largest grouping.
-A lot of the recent expansion in charging provision has been with things like local lamp post chargers and street charging – there are 33,100 street chargers around at the moment says Zapmap.
+There are 60,178 Standard charging public points in the UK, by far the largest grouping.
+A lot of the recent expansion in charging provision has been with things like local lamp post chargers and street charging.

 It should also be noted that this figure only includes public charge points – Zapmap estimates there are over one million home and work plugs in use across the country, where the majority of EV charging actually happens.

-Fast chargers are the next biggest group – there are 21,100 of those knocking around, mainly 11kW and 22kW units from back when Renault was pushing those speeds as the future on the Zoe.
+Standard Plus (Fast) chargers are the next biggest group – there are 32,121 of those knocking around, mainly 11kW and 22kW units which are a good solution for when you are parked up for a few hours.

 What about faster chargers?